prakritishree/Artificial-Intelligence-Project/README.md

-The project is made on Image Recognition using CNN with CIFAR10 Dataset
+The project is made on:
+Image Recognition using CNN with CIFAR10 Dataset - Libraries used :-
+Keras
+Tensorflow
+pathlib